apear9/using_R_as_a_GIS/README.md

 - Great_Barrier_Reef_Features shapefile (CCBY 4.0. © Great Barrier Reef Marine Park Authority 2014.
 Updated data available at http://www.gbrmpa.gov.au/geoportal/)
 - B2, B3, B4, B5 (Landsat-8 image courtesy of the U.S. Geological Survey)

-These are stored in the repository in /data.
+These are stored in the repository in /data, except for the landsat data which have been put on CloudStor due to excessive size.
+Public link here: https://cloudstor.aarnet.edu.au/plus/s/8N1OQQIjlvWpcL7.
+Please download the zip file and extract only the image files into the /data folder.